-As part of their evaluation of school effectiveness the SENCO, The Barriers to Learning Team and other staff will monitor the effectiveness of the policy and procedures in meeting the needs of pupils with SEN. Success factors will include:
+As part of their evaluation of school effectiveness the SENCO, The Learning Support Team and other staff will monitor the effectiveness of the policy and procedures in meeting the needs of pupils with SEN. Success factors will include:

-- early identification of students with SEND - student views and opinions are taken into account through Form tutor and TA mentorship - the school and parents work in a partnership - interventions and provision are regularly reviewed and evaluated via individual progress and data collection. - the school works in close co-operation with other agencies and fosters multiagency working - that statements of Special Educational Need and Individual Educational programmes are regularly reviewed - that students with SEND will make good academic progress (in relation to their attainment on entry to the school) as shown in SISRA and other analyses, as appropriate.
+- early identification of students with SEND - student views and opinions are taken into account through Form tutors and TAs - the school and parents work in a partnership - interventions and provision are regularly reviewed and evaluated via individual progress and data collection. - the school works in close co-operation with other agencies and fosters multiagency working - that statements of Special Educational Need and Individual Educational programmes are regularly reviewed - that students with SEND will make good academic progress (in relation to their attainment on entry to the school) as shown in SISRA and other analyses, as appropriate.